FlavScents AInsights Entry for 9-decen-2-one (CAS: 35194-30-0)

 8. Practical Insights for Formulators

-9-decen-2-one is valued for its ability to impart a naturalistic fatty and green note, enhancing the authenticity of both flavors and fragrances.
-It synergizes well with other green and floral notes but can be overpowering if overused.
-Formulators should be cautious of its stability under extreme conditions and consider its moderate volatility when designing fragrance compositions.
+9-decen-2-one is valued for its ability to impart creamy and fatty notes, enhancing the richness of formulations.
+It synergizes well with other fatty acids and esters.
+Formulators should be cautious of its potential to overpower delicate profiles and should consider its stability under various processing conditions.

 Citation hooks: FlavScents; industry practice